ramiceli/g-2-target-station/README.md

 # g-2-target-station
-Simulation of E989 target station and lithium lens, written in G4beamline
+Simulation of E989 pion-producing target and lithium lens, written in G4beamline.